JereKuusela/valheim-world_edit_commands/README.md

 - `mirror`: Mirrors the position and rotation based on the player position.
 Always mirrors the x-axis.
 - `move=forward,right,up`: Moves objects (meters).
 Static objects only update their position for other players when they leave the area.
 - `origin=player|object|world`: Base direction for `move` and `rotate`.
 Default value `player` uses the player's rotation, `object` uses the objects rotation and `world` uses the global coordinate system (x=north/south,y=up/down,z=west/east).
+- `persist=true/false`: Sets if the object is saved to the world file.
 - `prefab=id`: Replaces the object with the given id.
 - `radius=number` or `radius=min-max`: Radius for included objects.
 If not given, the hovered object is only affected.
 - `rect=width,depth` or `rect=min-max,min-max`: Area for included objects.
 If not given, the hovered object is only affected.